-Hey Dosto, In this Article we will discuss Theories of origin of earth which is second article of geomorphology course of Geography Optional UPSC, therefore first of all, you should read the first article (Universe and Solar system) later on hop on this article.
+In this article we will discuss Theories of origin of the earth which is the second article of the geomorphology course of Geography Optional UPSC, therefore, first of all, you should read the first article (Universe and Solar system) later on hop on this article.

-Today you’re going to learn various theories of origin of earth.
-First of all, you should know that all the concepts, hypotheses and theories propounded for origin of the solar system are also applicable for origin of the earth.
+Today you’re going to learn various theories of the origin of the earth.
+First of all, you should know that all the concepts, hypotheses and theories propounded for the origin of the solar system are also applicable to the origin of the earth.

 Let’s get started.

-In this article, we will read total 8 theories of origin of universe.
+In this article, we will read a total of 8 theories of the origin of the universe.

 - Gaseous hypothesis of Kant

 - Nebular hypothesis of Laplace

 - Planetesimal hypothesis of Chamberlin

 - Hoyle’s supernova hypothesis